Israel & History

 It is neither of those things exactly.

-Religious Zionism is a current within modern Judaism that treats Jewish national return to the land of Israel as religiously meaningful, not merely politically useful.
+Religious Zionism is a current within modern Judaism that treats Jewish national return to the land of Israel as religiously meaningful, rather than only politically useful.
 In that sense it differs from secular Zionism, which justified a Jewish homeland largely in national, cultural, or practical terms.
 It also differs from forms of Orthodox Judaism that long resisted Zionism on the grounds that a Jewish state should not be established before the messianic age.

 That is the basic idea.
 The harder part is that religious Zionism has never been one single politics.